Currently we test and support the following browsers:

-St Jude Children’s Hospital was founded based on the mission “to find cures for children with catastrophic diseases through research and treatment.”
-The Pharmaceutical Department at St Jude strives to mirror this unique institutional commitment by providing the best pharmaceutical care required for each child at St Jude while supporting a collective research endeavor.
+The mission of St. Jude Children’s Research Hospital is “to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment.”
+The Pharmaceutical Department at St. Jude contributes to this unique institutional commitment by providing advanced practice pharmaceutical services that individualize care for each child at St. Jude while supporting a collective research endeavor.

-St Jude Children’s Research Hospital offers three different 12-month specialized residency (PGY2) opportunities.
-Currently St. Jude offers PGY2 residencies in Pediatric Hematology and Oncology (ASHP accredited), Clinical Pharmacogenetics (ASHP candidate status) and Medication-Use Safety (ASHP candidate status).
+St. Jude Children’s Research Hospital offers three different ASHP-accredited 12-month specialized pharmacy residency (PGY2) opportunities.
+PGY2 training opportunities include Oncology - Pediatrics, Clinical Pharmacogenetics and Medication-Use Safety.

-During their various programs, the PGY2 residents will have the opportunity to learn, contribute and participate in a dynamic environment that consists of professional and technical personnel in both patient care and pharmaceutical research.
-Pediatric Hematology-Oncology and Clinical Pharmacogenetics Residents are provided training in applied pharmacokinetics, nutrition support, and advanced training in clinical therapeutics of the pediatric cancer patient, pharmacogenetics and medication-use safety.
-Medication-Use Safety Residents are provided advanced training in medication safety and medication use policy.
+The PGY2 residents in the individual programs have the opportunity to learn, contribute, and participate in a dynamic environment that consists of professional and technical personnel in both patient care and pharmaceutical research.
+Oncology and Clinical Pharmacogenetics residents receive training in applied pharmacokinetics, nutrition support, and advanced training in clinical therapeutics of the pediatric cancer patient, pharmacogenetics, and medication-use safety.
+Medication-Use Safety residents are provided advanced training in medication safety and medication-use policy.

-Depending on the residency program, the resident will have the opportunity to: participate in direct patient care responsibilities,help precept Doctor of Pharmacy students through the University of Tennessee College of Pharmacy; provide didactic lectures, in-services, journal clubs; and participate in Pharmacy and Therapeutics committee, as well as conduct collaborative clinical research.
-Residents will be expected to complete a research project during the year and present their findings at a national meeting.
+Depending on the residency program, the resident will have the opportunity to: participate in direct patient care responsibilities, precept Doctor of Pharmacy students, provide didactic lectures, in-services and journal clubs, and participate in Pharmacy and Therapeutics committee meetings, as well as conduct collaborative clinical research.
+Residents will be expected to develop and complete a research project during the year and present their findings at a national meeting.